raquo/laminar-full-stack-demo/README.md

 - JDK (latest LTS, e.g. v17)
 - sbt (latest 1.x)

+Note: There are essentially two versions of sbt: the version used in the project, and the version of the sbt script that you've installed back in the day when you first started using sbt on your computer.
+The project sbt version defined in our `build.properties` file, but the script sbt version does not get auto-updated, so it could be very old.
+If it's 0.13.x, you can face weird build errors.
+Check using `sbt --version`, and go install the latest sbt 1.x if you see script version 0.13.x.

 Note: you don't need to install Scala yourself: sbt manages all Scala dependencies according to our `build.sbt` file, including the Scala compiler itself.
-The version of sbt which is actually used in your project is defined in the `build.properties` file.

 The first time only, to install JS dependencies, run this in your terminal: